UGNazi: Arrests and sentencing

 Mir Islam ("Josh the God") and Eric Taylor ("Cosmo the God") of UGNazi were arrested on June 26, 2012 as a result of Operation Card Shop, a Federal Bureau of Investigation investigation into identity theft and credit card fraud.
 Islam was apprehended in Manhattan after he attempted to withdraw money using a stolen ATM card.
 On November 7, 2012, Taylor was sentenced in juvenile court in Long Beach, California.
 Taylor pleaded guilty to multiple felonies, including credit card fraud, identity theft, bomb threats, and online impersonation, in exchange for a probation.
 The terms of the plea placed him on probation until his 21st birthday, restricted his internet access, and required him to forfeit seized assets.

+Additional criminal activity

 On December 24, 2018, members Troy Woody ("Osama the God") and Islam were arrested in Manila on murder charges related to the death of Tomi Masters, Woody's girlfriend.
 Woody and Islam dumped a box containing Masters's body in the Pasig River.
 Both members of UGNazi confirmed that they handled the box, but individually denied killing Masters.
 Woody and Islam pleaded not guilty to the charges on February 11, 2019, and the trial was scheduled for March 13.
+In August 2019, during the trial, a ride-hailing driver testified that he had given a ride to Woody and Islam to the Pasig River where they discarded the box later discovered to contain Masters's body.

+In 2023, while incarcerated in the Metro Manila District Jail, Woody and Islam, along with an ISIS sympathizer in Los Angeles named Adam Iza (aka Ahmed Faiq and Iza the God), were accused of an organized plot to commit crimes involving kidnapping, attempted murder, robbery, and cyber terrorism.
+A target of their conspiracy was actor Enzo Zelocchi, who filed a federal suit under RICO and the Computer Fraud and Abuse Act.
+Several members of the Los Angeles Sheriff's department were also implicated.